OOF2: The Manual

 mathematics, Neumann conditions usually fix the normal derivative

 of the unknown field at a boundary.
-In OOF2, Fluxes
+In OOF2, Fluxes are

-proportional to the derivatives of Fields
+proportional to the derivatives of Fields, so we've appropriated

 the term “Neumann”.)